bootstrapworld/curriculum/lessons/Data-Science/CODAP/codap-filtering/langs/en-us/slides.md

 ---
 {layout="Synthesize"}
-# Filtering Tables
+# Manually Filtering Tables

 - What problems did you encounter when trying to manually filter the Animals dataset?
-- What strategies did you try in order to create two side-by-side filtered tables, one with just dogs and one with all pets that weigh more than 50 pounds?
+- What strategies did you try in order to create two side-by-side filtered tables, one with just dogs and one with all pets that weigh more than 32 pounds?

 ---
 {layout="Launch"}